 Codeine (all types) and methadone (prescribed or street) were the next most common opioid types reported.
-People who use all types of codeine accounted for 4.2% of all treatment entrants for problem opioid use, similar to previous years.
-People who use all types of codeine accounted for 1.5% of all cases treated.
-In 2020, methadone (prescribed or street) was the second most common opioid reported, with people who use methadone comprising 3.5% of all treatment entrants for problem opioid use.
-People who use methadone accounted for 1.3% of all cases treated.
+Codeine cases accounted for 5.6% of all treatment entrants for problem opioid use, an increase compared to 2020 (4.2%).
+Codeine accounted for 1.9% of all cases treated.
+In 2021, methadone (prescribed or street) was the second most common opioid reported, 1.8% of all treatment entrants for problem opioid use.
+Methadone accounted for 0.6% of all cases treated.
 For further information on heroin and other opioids, see Sections T1.3.1 and T2.1 of the Treatment workbook.

 Treatment for problem opioid use is provided by both statutory and non-statutory services.
 OST is provided in specialised clinics or by specialised general practitioners.
-Other treatments provided include counselling, social and occupational reintegration, psychiatric treatment, complementary therapy, etc. For further information on this and the impact of the COVID-19 pandemic, see Section T1.4 of the Treatment workbook.
+Other treatments provided include counselling, social and occupational reintegration, psychiatric treatment, complementary therapy, etc. For further information on this see Section T1.4 of the Treatment workbook.